As an Amazon Associate we earn from qualifying purchases.

-- If you prefer to add nuts into the coleslaw, I think walnuts is the best addition.
+- If you prefer to add chopped nuts into the coleslaw, I think walnuts is the best addition.
 Almonds or cashews can also work, especially if you want nuts that are a bit sweeter in flavor.

 What Pairs with Sugar Free Coleslaw?

 Since we will be making a vinegar-based dressing rather than a mayo one, this sugar free coleslaw recipe will not be as heavy as other recipes.
 That said, this makes a wonderful add-in to any Carolina style pulled pork sandwiches you might be cooking up.
 Outside of that, this eats much more like a salad than a coleslaw, so feel free to pair it like one.

 As always a good chef’s knife is a must-have, as we’re going to be doing some thin and fine cutting that requires a sharp sturdy blade.
 If your knife is not sharpened this can actually be a little dangerous – you will be putting more pressure and movement into the blade, which increases the chances of slipping.

 If you don’t have a sharp chef’s knife, then aim to chop your cabbage to a spaghetti or linguine sized thickness.